CycloneDX/sbom-utility/README.md

 Use the `--error-limit x` flag to reduce the formatted error result output to the first `x` errors.
 By default, only the first 10 errors are output with an informational messaging indicating `x/y` errors were shown.

-##### `--error-colorize` flag
+##### `--colorize` flag

-Use the `--error-colorize=true|false` flag to not add color formatting to error result output.
+Use the `--colorize=true|false` flag to add/remove color formatting to error result output.
 By default, formatted error output is colorized to help with human readability; for automated use, it can be turned off.

 #### Validate Examples